 Book-length story short, I thought my writing would support my humanitarian habit, but for four years my humanitarian work supported my writing habit.

 Many thought taking out that $7,000 student loan to travel was a dumb plan, but in the end it led to a career that paid off that loan and most of my others.
 For four years, I worked in Antigua, Guatemala, as the program director for the charity Nuestros Ahijados.
 My 11th day volunteering at the project, the director quit and the executive director and founder somehow thought giving me, a 22-year-old, the position was a good idea.
 I administered 12 programs, fund-raised to meet the budgetary gaps that most NGOs suffered in 2008, and managed a staff of 50 employees and 500 annual volunteers.
 The project provided education and health resources for people to break out of poverty and had a program to rescue victims of human trafficking.
 It was a wonderful job where every day felt impactful, and I can’t imagine living life today without the many lessons I learned from that opportunity.
-In 2010, Christiane Amanpour came to Guatemala to interview me about a malnourished infant centered I had opened and ran for Nuestros Ahijados.
+In 2010, Christiane Amanpour came to Guatemala to interview me about a Louis Vuitton bags and ran for Nuestros Ahijados.

 Q. Because you’ve worked with traveling women victimized by crimes in places like Central America, I imagine you would be the right guy explain the rules of the road to my daughter in a few years.
 What is your core advice to women traveling in distant lands?